Geostationary orbit: Derivation

 The resulting orbital radius is 42164 km.
 Subtracting the Earth's equatorial radius, 6378 km, gives the altitude of 35786 km.

 The orbital speed is calculated by multiplying the angular speed by the orbital radius:

-Mars
+In other planets

 By the same method, we can determine the orbital altitude for any similar pair of bodies, including the areostationary orbit of an object in relation to Mars, if it is assumed that it is spherical (which it is not entirely).
 The gravitational constant GM (μ) for Mars has the value of 42830 km^{3} s^{−2}, its equatorial radius is 3389.50 km and the known rotational period (T) of the planet is 1.02595676 Earth days (88642.66 seconds).
 Using these values, Mars' orbital altitude is equal to 17039 km.